Chapter 8:

 "Well, guess the volunteering thing goes tomorrow."

-"You know I can't! in six months everything could be ashes!"
+"You know I can't! soon everything gonna be ashes."
 She whispered, almost inaudible.

 "It's gonna be fineeee.
-Tornado like that came ninety years ago and everyone rushed to sort their life out, then we all looked like clowns when it evaporated."
+A tornado like that came ninety years ago and everyone rushed to sort their life out, then we all looked like clowns when it evaporated."

 She whispered, equally quite.